gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 synchronize the DTLS record protection operations usage of nonce values to avoid reuse and ensure replay protection.
-This funciton takes a protected DTLS record that the handshake has been received as SCTP user data using an Epoch of 2 or higher for this DTLS connection.
+This funciton takes a protected DTLS record that the handshake has been received as SCTP user data using an DTLS epoch= 3 or higher for this DTLS connection.
 The function attempts to decrypt, verify integrity and check replay protection and if successful return the plain text payload, alternatively indicate the invalidity of the payload.